 1st Prize Wildlife The Nature Conservancy 2018

 1st Prize Drone Video Animals 2018

 Highly Honored Nature's Best Photography 2018

-As a self-taught, I developed this passion until it became strong enough to become a photo reporter in the French military Navy.
-In parallel, I started my own project by working on Greenland reportages.
-There is no doubt that the beauty of nature, the search for isolated and wild places in the Arctic, led me to photography.
+As a self-taught, he developed his passion until it became strong enough to become a photo reporter in the french military navy.
+In parallel, he started his own project in Greenland.
+There is no doubt that the beauty of nature, the search for isolated and wild places took him there.